What's possible with live wedding illustration?

 Can you do both live illustration and live portraits on the day?

-Yes, I can do both, but you’ll have to let me know what ratio you want of one to the other!
+Yes, I can do both live wedding portraits and illustration, but you’ll have to let me know what ratio you want of one to the other!
 Once I’m drawing guests, it’s very hard to stop unless there’s something else going on which takes them away.

 So if you want mostly live illustration of the day’s events, I won’t set up for live portraits until towards the end.

-If you want mostly guest portraits, with just a few paintings for yourselves, I’ll work on live illustrations during the ceremony, wedding breakfast, speeches etc. As a matter of etiquette, I will never draw posed portraits of guests while they are formally occupied (but I may include them in crowd scenes!).
+If you want mostly guest portraits, with just a few paintings for yourselves, I’ll work on live illustrations during the ceremony, wedding breakfast, speeches etc. As a matter of etiquette, I will never draw posed portraits of guests while they are formally occupied eg eating or listening to speeches (but I may include them in crowd scenes!).